Additional Technical Documentation

-Answer: Halogen Searchlight uses a lamp with a filament, and requires no separate ballast, whereas a Xenon Lamp has an “arc” between two electrodes, and requires a ballast.
-Xenon Searchlights service a much greater distance, because the light source is much smaller, and therefore, the beam can be “concentrated” into a much smaller, narrower beam, on demand.
+Halogen Searchlight uses a lamp with a filament, and requires no separate ballast, whereas a Xenon lamp has an “arc” between two electrodes, and requires a ballast.
+Xenon searchlights service a much greater distance, because the light source is much smaller, and therefore, the beam can be “concentrated” into a much smaller, narrower beam, on demand.

-Answer: This is a searchlight which uses an arc lamp, similar to a xenon arc lamp.
+This is a searchlight which uses an arc lamp, similar to a Xenon Arc lamp.
 However, metal halide lamps have a warm-up cycle, and take from approximately 30 seconds to 1 minute for the beam to come ON.
 Since C&F makes marine and security searchlights, it is a requirement to have a product which is “instant ON”, therefore, we do not offer this technology.

 - Does Carlisle & Finch offer LED Technology?

 Yes.
 Carlisle & Finch offers a full range of LED searchlights, which serve as an effective replacement for Halogen searchlights, and provide the following advantages: longer life, lower power consumption, higher reliability and a much “whiter” beam (rather than a “yellow” Halogen beam).
 A “white” beam is more effective at identifying objects at night.

 No. Although the development of LED technology has come a long way in recent years, it still can only service a small fraction of the great distances achieved with Xenon searchlights.
 Therefore, C&F has created “Hybrid” searchlights, which adds auxiliary LED Modules to Xenon searchlights.
 This “Hybrid” searchlight, composed of Xenon and LED technology, will now effectively service wide areas close to the vessel, and also very long distances, utilizing multiple lighting technologies on demand.